Esri/LRSAddressDataManagement/README.md

+# AddressDataManagement Toolset

+This repository hosts the AddressDataManagement Toolset for ArcGIS Pro.
+The AddressDataManagement Toolset assists with the integration process between ArcGIS Roads and Highways and the Address Data Management solution.

+## Features

+The AddressDataManagement Toolset contains the following tool:
-# Create LRS in Address Data Management solution tool

-This repository hosts the Create LRS in Address Data Management solution Python tool.
+* Create LRS in Address Data Management solution - Creates a linear referencing system (LRS) in an Address Data Management geodatabase that contains an existing RoadCenterline feature class.

 ## Instructions